edwinhern/PokemonReviewApp/PokemonReviewApp/Models/MODELS.md

 - `Name`: The name of the Pokemon.
 - `BirthDate`: The creation date of the Pokemon record in the database.
 Despite the name, this does not represent the Pokemon's actual birthdate.
 - `Reviews`: Collection of reviews for the Pokemon.
+- `PokemonOwners`: Collection of many-to-many join entities that associates Pokemon with Owners.
+- `PokemonCategories`: Collection of many-to-many join entities that associates Pokemon with Categories.

 ## Category